williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

 ## If your app is already SAML-enabled

 If your mobile app already supports logging in via SAML, it may already work with Okta Mobile Connect.
-The "Concur", "Salesforce", and "Yammer" are examples of apps that worked with Okta Mobile Connect without any need for special modification.
+The *Concur*, *Salesforce*, and *Yammer* are examples of apps that worked with Okta Mobile Connect without special modification.

 To work with Okta Mobile Connect, your mobile app needs to meet the criteria below:

 1. It must support SAML authentication via an embedded web view that allows any URL to be called from inside the embedded web view.
-3. It must have a URI scheme registered for the app that, when called, only returns app to foreground.
+2. It must have a URI scheme registered for the app that only returns the app to foreground when called.

 If your app meets these two criteria, you are encouraged to submit it to Okta for testing by sending an email to <developers@okta.com> with